-The Alberta government has developed an online child care look-up tool, which provides the location, age group, served, program capacity, accreditation status and recent inspection results of all regulated child care services.
+The Alberta government has developed an online Child Care Look-up tool, which provides the location, age group served, program capacity and recent inspection results of all regulated child care services.
 Users are able to search by program name and city or postal code, age group and type of care.

 This tool provides detailed inspection reports citing not only the number and date of inspections, but also the number and type of non-compliances, complaints and follow-up inspections.
 This information may be helpful for parents, who can compare different services.

 The Alberta government has also created a guide to help parents identify quality in child care, Choosing child care: A guide to licensed and approved child care in Alberta.
 This guide takes parents through the process of finding and choosing childcare, from defining different types of care to contacting providers to a checklist of questions to ask prospective providers.